 EPIC v.
-DOJ is a lawsuit to obtain records concerning the federal government’s use of “risk assessments” and “predictive policing” techniques.
+DOJ was a lawsuit to obtain records concerning the federal government’s use of “risk assessments” and “predictive policing” techniques.
 Although the use of these tools has grown significantly in recent years, their reliability, fairness, and legitimacy are vigorously disputed.
 EPIC’s case led to the disclosure of hundreds of pages of relevant records and revealed the existence of a previously-unknown DOJ report to the President concerning the use of predictive analytics in law enforcement.
-EPIC’s case is currently before the U.S. Court of Appeals for the D.C.
-Circuit, where EPIC is seeking disclosure of the DOJ’s predictive analytics report.
+EPIC’s case went before the U.S. Court of Appeals for the D.C.
+Circuit, where in 2020 the DOJ agreed to disclose a previously unreleased DOJ report to the White House about predictive policing.

 “Evidence-based assessment tools,” or “risk assessments,” are algorithms that “try to predict recidivism — repeat offending or breaking the rules of probation or parole — using statistical probabilities based on factors such as age, employment history and prior criminal record.”
 Today, federal and state officials across the country use evidence-based risk assessment tools to make decisions at all stages of criminal justice process.
 These techniques are controversial: the reliability, fairness, and constitutional legitimacy of “evidence-based” tools are hotly contested.